 Minnesota, not unlike casein, comes with its own unique challenges!
 The long winters are an opportunity to take stock and to look inward while the short and busy summers energize the spirit.
 From May to October I can bike into painting sites with my easel and supplies packed neatly on my back.
 The rest of the year is too cold to paint outside with casein.
 That’s when I enjoy all of the conveniences of a well-equipped studio.
 It’s also when I spend more time reading, organizing and researching.
 Working in the upper Midwest comes with a built-in framework of seasonal activity that seeps into everything I do—and into everything I paint.

 Sumac Along the Path 8 x 10" Casein on Board

 Have you had the opportunity to travel to new landscapes and countries?

 I don’t need to travel far to be inspired.
 A teacher once told me that you could paint an infinite number of successful landscapes from any one spot by simply rotating your easel, looking up and down and changing your canvas’s aspect ratio.
 Add to that the changing seasons, different weather conditions and times of day—you would never tire of new ideas.
 Think of Monet’s studies of the same haystack and Andrew Wyeth’s work all done within a short distance from his home, and you can see that not all artists are travelers.
 I do love to spend time with art books of artists who have traveled the world.
 I love to visit their art in museums too.
 Robert Henri, John Singer Sargent and Gauguin come to mind.
 But I’m most comfortable in the company of the home-body artists.
-All this said, I’ve been encouraged and invited to paint in Venice next October.
-So stay tuned—I may have a completely new perspective next year!
+All this said, I’ve been encouraged and invited to paint in Venice, so stay tuned—I may have a completely new perspective from that!

 Summer Memories 24 x 18" Woodland Brook 10 x 8" Casein on Panels